Szymon-Michalak/Helenite/_notes/Deciding if it's worth it.md

 ---
-title: 'Deciding if it's worth it'
+title: Deciding if it's worth it
 tags:
   - Productivity
   - Essensialism